 Now it’s my job to help her and promote her—since I believe in her.
 It’s an easy job with so-so pay.

-Alex started her career as a kennel assistant in 2004, has been a long time volunteer at the Montville Animal Shelter and also a member of C.A.R.T (critical animal rescue team for emergency response).
+Alex started her career as a kennel assistant in 2004.
 She has been a technician with us since 2009.
-She is a fan of hiking, backpacking and pretty much anything outdoors.
-Alex and Matt now have 2 beautiful healthy children.
-Alex and her family have 4 troublesome cats Evie, Sancho, Lila, and Toast, 2 dogs Bullet and Piranha, 2 guinea pigs Penelope and Charlotte, fish and a turtle by the name of Ivan the Terrapin.
-Alex has been broadening her career by continuing her education in veterinary anesthesia, pre and post-operative monitoring, digital dental x-ray and supra and subgingival scaling and polishing.
+Alex and her family have 4 cats, 2 dogs, and 2 bearded dragons.
+Alex has been broadening her career by continuing her education in veterinary anesthesia, pre and post-operative monitoring, digital dental x-ray, and supra and subgingival scaling and polishing.
 Her love of the profession and enthusiasm for learning makes her a valuable and much-loved part of our family.

 Lisa has been a veterinary technician for many years and still loves it just as much as she did when she first started.
 Lisa is happily married to her husband and they have a funny and outgoing son.
 She enjoys the summer and spending most of her time on the lake or time with her family.
 Lisa and her family have a Chihuahua named Tia, a Mutt named Trigger, and a pot belly pig named Kosher.
 YES, you read that correctly a pig!
 Having worked in a variety of capacities, Lisa has become of vital importance in managing our ever-changing inventory.
 A true tough New York Italian at heart, it kills her if she can’t get someone to take a cookie.
 Mangia!